jose-navarro/workflowmaker/README.md

 The API of the rapidxml library is documented in
 [its own web page](https://rapidxml.sourceforge.net/manual.html)

-Note that the API HTML documentation is generated whenever WorkflowMaker or the sample image processing toolkit are built.
+Remember that the API HTML documentation is generated whenever WorkflowMaker or the sample image processing toolkit are built.

 ## How may I build from source code?